Soprano Lorna Haywood

 BD: We’re living in the age of recordings.
 Is live music going to go the way of the dinosaur?

 LH: No, it can’t because there isn’t any comparison between live music and recorded music.
-It’s a pity, really, because so many people are great record addicts, and when they do go to a performance they expect to hear what they hear through their stereo headphones.
+It’s a pity, really, because so many people are great record addicts, and when they do go to a performance, they expect to hear what they have heard through their stereo headphones.

 haywood BD: Is that a mistake?